ibergis/ibergis.github.io/docs/ibergis/for-users/user-manual/ibergis-plugin/dialogs/non-visual-obj.rst

 These rasters may represent either rainfall volume (mm) or rainfall intensity (mm/h).
 The user must specify the type of data contained in the rasters, as well as the corresponding timestamp for each file to ensure correct temporal assignment during the simulation.

+.. note:: Rasters can be imported with the import button on the manager.

 .. figure:: img/non-visual-obj-rasters.png